thecdil/keepingwatch/pages/essay/past.md

 {% include feature/video.html objectid="chicken-peak002" width="50" start="10" %}

 Hours pass as we watch this plume grow into a cloud and banter back and forth about our options.
 For a moment, the sun bursts through the smoke and beams a kaleidoscopic refraction.
 “Look,” says Chris, and suddenly, I am compelled back inside the deteriorating tower.
 I step across the floorboards, careful, so as not to trip.
-The panes where the windows once were making a frame around the smoke and holds the plume in place as if it were a Baroque oil painting of the crucifixion.
+The panes where the windows once were making a frame around the smoke and holds the plume in place as if it were a painting.

 Standing at the fire finder, my hands rest on the podium and prepare to maneuver the alidade.
 I close one eye and look through the crosshairs to sight in _my_ smoke.
 After all these years, there is still a pull; my gaze is directed in a very particular way and for a specific purpose.